Goals, Objectives, Competencies, Activities, and Assessments

 1. Seminar leader approval of the intern’s work with multicultural clients

-2. Review of Intern Report on Diversity Training
+2. Review of Intern Report on Multicultural Training

 3. Supervisors’ ratings on Intern Evaluation Form at end of year